 A race is a competition in which each participant tries to cross the finish line first.
 To achieve this goal, competitors seek to travel the necessary route in the shortest possible time.

 There are many types of careers.
-According to DigoPaul, long-distance races are those that are carried out on foot and that require covering a great distance.
+Long-distance races are those that are carried out on foot and that require covering a great distance.
 It is generally accepted that long-distance races have a distance of at least 5 kilometers.

 The marathon is the most popular long- distance race.
 Marathoners have to run 42 kilometers, a distance that requires significant physical preparation.
 If the distance to be covered is 21 kilometers, it is called a half marathon.

 Kenyan runner Dennis Kipruto Kimetto is one of the leading specialists in long- distance running.
 This athlete holds the world record for marathons: 2:02:57, a time he set in 2014 in a competition held in the German city of Berlin.

 Among women, the English Paula Radcliffe is the main figure in long distance races.
 At 2:15:25, she holds the world record for women in marathons, a mark she achieved in 2003.